-If your existing application used the SteamVRAPIsdirectly,note that most of the Wave APIs have a one to one correspondence to SteamVR.So if you have a 3rd party framework that wraps SteamVR you should also be able to support the Wave SDK more easily.
+If your existing application used the SteamVRAPIsdirectly,note that most of the Wave APIs have a one to one correspondence to SteamVR.So if you have a 3rd party framework that wraps SteamVR you should also be able to support the Wave SDK by mapping the APIs as shown in the VIVE porting guide.

 A Quick Start Guide for developing in Unity: